AdobeDocs/graphql-mesh-gateway/src/pages/mesh/best-practices/commerce-cloud-service.md

 # Adobe Commerce as a Cloud Service best practices

-You can use API Mesh to connect your Adobe Commerce as a Cloud Service instance with other APIs and create a single GraphQL endpoint.
+Use API Mesh to connect your Adobe Commerce as a Cloud Service instance with other APIs and create a single GraphQL endpoint.

 ## Example mesh configuration